Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get', the resource 'a Shortcut iteration', and the identifier 'by public ID'.
-It distinguishes from sibling tools such as iterations-search or iterations-create.
+The description clearly states the action ('Get'), the resource ('a Shortcut iteration'), and the identifier method ('by public ID').
+It distinguishes itself from sibling tools like 'iterations-search' which retrieve by criteria, and 'iterations-get-stories' which retrieve associated stories.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.